-The Principal has been in post since September 2017.
-There are currently 28 members of the teaching staff (including the Principal) and 20 non teaching members of staff.
+The Principal is new in post but has been part of the journey that Lincoln UTC has seen since January 2016.
+There are currently 30 members of the teaching staff (including the Principal) and 19 non-teaching members of staff.

 The Principal is responsible for all operational aspects of the college with significant strategic aspects being referred to the Board of Trustees.
 The Board are responsible for approval of the annual budget, appointment of the Principal and members of the Senior Leadership Team.
-The Principal is the Accounting Officer who works with the CFO.
+The Principal is the Accounting Officer who works closely with the CFO to ensure strategic financial oversight as we move forward.

-The Principal is supported by one Vice Principal and one Assistant Principal.
+The Principal is supported by one Vice Principal, (new into post - April 2024) and one Assistant Principal.
 The UTC does not operate separate senior and middle leadership teams.
 All subject leaders are members of the leadership team who meet weekly.
 Subject leaders are fully involved in strategic planning and in decisions that go further than their own subject areas.
-There have been no structural changes to the leadership team and no changes in personnel.
-The leadership team is exactly the same as that which was in place during the Ofsted inspection (June 2019) in which leadership was judged to be 'outstanding'.